ddanier/nur/README.md

 see what this `hello` task accepts as parameters.

 You may also pass arguments to your `nur` tasks, like using `nur hello bob` to pass "bob" as the name to the "hello" task.
-This support all parameter variants normal `nu` scripts could also handle.
-You amy use `nur --help <task-name>` to see the help for your defined command.
+This supports all parameter variants normal `nu` scripts could also handle.
+You may use `nur --help <task-name>` to see the help for an available command.

 Your tasks then can do whatever you want them to do in `nu` script.
 This allows for very structured usage of for example docker to run/manage your project needs.
-But it can also just execute simple commands like you would normally do in your shell (like `npm ci` or something). `nur` is not tight to any programming language, packaging system or anything.
-As in the end the `nurfile` if just a normal `nu` script you can put into this whatever you like.
+But it can also execute simple commands like you would normally do in your shell (like `npm ci` or something). `nur` is not tight to any programming language, packaging system or anything.
+As in the end the `nurfile` is basically a normal `nu` script you can put into this whatever you like.

-See `nu` [custom commands](https://www.nushell.sh/book/custom_commands.html) for details on how to define tasks and at least read through the [nu quick tour](https://www.nushell.sh/book/quick_tour.html) to understand some basics about `nu` scripting.
+See `nu` [custom commands](https://www.nushell.sh/book/custom_commands.html) for details on how to define tasks and at least read through the [nu quick tour](https://www.nushell.sh/book/quick_tour.html) to understand some basics and benefits about `nu` scripting.

 ## Why + some history